Tomas201513/meeting_room_tracking_system/README.md

 - Go to "Manage Rooms" or "Manage Cars" tab
 - Add new resources with the form on the left
 - Delete resources from the table

+**Managing departments (admin only):**
+- Go to "Manage Departments" tab
+- Create new department accounts with name and password
+- Set room and car permissions (Read or Create)
+- Share credentials with departments after creation

 ## Project Files